What Is Mental Clutter and How to Clear It

 Mental clutter is different from stress.
 Stress usually has a clear source - a deadline, a conflict, a financial pressure.
 Mental clutter is vaguer than that.
 It is the feeling that you are forgetting something but you cannot remember what.
 It is the low hum of unfinished business that follows you from room to room, making it hard to be fully present anywhere.

-What mental clutter costs you
+What does mental clutter cost you?

 This shows up in predictable ways.
 You forget things more often, not because your memory is bad, but because your attention is spread across too many open loops.
 You feel tired at the end of the day even when you did not do much, because your brain spent the whole day monitoring instead of resting.
 You have trouble sleeping because the moment you lie down and the external noise stops, the internal noise gets louder.